minhloi/dice/Dice/document/user_stories.md

 - As a player, I want to be able to view an opponent's health so that I can know how much more damage I need to inflict.

-- As a user, I want to be able to view the main menu so that I can choose one of the options.
+- As a player, I want to be able to view the main menu so that I can choose one of the options.

 - As a player, I want to have a chance to use a special ability so that I can gain an advantage over opponent.